-There are several main concepts that we can look at in a discussion of the bow’s trajectory on the string.
-Please note that bow changes are not discussed here: they have their own specific page (click on the highlighted link).
+There are several main concepts that we can look at in a discussion of the cello bow’s trajectory on the string.
+Please note that bow changes and bow trajectory in the air are not discussed here: they have their own specific pages (click on the highlighted links).

 “UP” AND “DOWN” BOWS: THE CONFUSIONS OF LANGUAGE

 The terms “up bow” and “down bow” represent quite a strange use of language, as the directions in which the bow actually travels have very little to do with the traditional concepts of “up” and “down”.
 Had Isaac Newton played the cello he might have been quite confused about the meaning of these words and might never have discovered gravity!
-Only if we play the cello while lying down, on the edge of a bed or sofa (it must be on the right-hand side), with the instrument rotated 90º clockwise, will the terms “up” and “down” accurately describe the bow stroke directions!
+Only if we play the cello while lying down on our right side on the edge of a bed or sofa, will the terms “up” and “down” accurately describe the bow stroke directions!

 These terms, of course, come directly from violin playing, and would indicate in fact that the violin used to be held in a position more rotated clockwise than nowadays (in the gipsy/country-fiddler posture).
 In this position, the violinist’s arm really does “push up” for the up-bow and “pull down” (or fall) for the down-bow.
 Certainly for the cello, the words “to-the-left” and “to-the-right” would be more appropriate descriptions of the bow directions than “up” and “down”, but, just like for our inappropriate tuning in fifths, the cello is part of the violin/viola family and we have adopted their customs and language even when not appropriate, rather like a younger brother who has to wear his sister’s pass-me-down clothes!